Hedgehunter

 Hedgehunter (born 25 January 1996) is an Irish race horse, who won the 2005 Grand National steeplechase, ridden by Ruby Walsh and trained by Willie Mullins.
 He had fallen at the final fence the previous year when well placed.
 He then finished second in 2006 to Numbersixvalverde.
 He also finished second in the 2006 Cheltenham Gold Cup to War of Attrition.
-The horse is owned by Lancashire billionaire Trevor Hemmings who also owned Blackpool Tower.
+The horse was owned by Lancashire billionaire Trevor Hemmings who also owned Blackpool Tower.

 Racing career

 Early career

 Hedgehunter was foaled in January 1996 on the Tully Hill Stud in Dublin.
 He was bred by Mary Lang and her uncle, Tony Keogh.
 He was sold ten months later on 5 November for £3,200 at National Hunt Sales in Tattersalls Fairyhouse Ireland.
 Niall F Quaid bought him and put him into training with Willie Mullins.

 In his first season, he ran in and finished second in four National Hunt Flat Races.
 It wasn't until the end of the following season he managed to win a sixteen-runner Maiden Hurdle at Clonmel.